Chenagai airstrike

-The Chenagai airstrike took place on October 30, 2006, around 5:00 am local time.
-Missiles were fired at a madrassa in Chenagai village in Bajaur region of Pakistan.
-An eyewitness has stated that the madrassa was filled with local students who had resumed studies after the Eid ul-Fitr holiday.
-82 people died in the attack.
-The United States was accused of the attacks.
-The U.S. government denied involvement in the attack.
-Long War Journal blamed U.S. for the air strike as only U.S. was able to conduct precision night strikes in the region.
-The role of United States in the airstrike was confirmed later on.
+The Chenagai airstrike took place on October 30, 2006, around 5:00 am local time in the Chenagai village of Bajaur Agency (today Bajaur District) of the Federally Administered Tribal Areas (FATA, today Khyber Pakhtunkhwa Province, KPK) on Pakistan's western border with Afghanistan.
+Both Pakistan and the United States were accused of conducting the attack, however the United States officially denied responsibility for the attack.

-Background
+Security and terrorism commentator Alexis Debat reported the target of the strike was Ayman al-Zawahiri, al-Qaeda's second-in-command.
+Though Zawahiri was not among the dead and was killed in a July 2022 airstrike in Kabul, two to five senior al-Qaeda commanders were present or during or shortly before the attack including Matiur Rehman Ali Muhammad, mastermind of the 2006 transatlantic aircraft plot, and Faqir Mohammad, a close friend of Zawahiri and deputy leader of Tehrik-e Taliban Pakistan (TTP).

-In January 2006, US forces in Afghanistan carried out an airstrike in Bajaur's Damadola village which US officials tried to cover up by saying it was aimed at al-Qaeda's second-in-command, Ayman al-Zawahiri.
-However, Al-Zawahiri never went to Bajaur.
+No official count of casualties was undertaken, local sources claim between 70 and 82 were killed in the attack.

-The airstrike
+Strike

-The attack took place in Chenagai village near the town of Khar, the main town in Bajaur region.
+The attack took place in Chenagai village near the town of Khar, the headquarters of Bajaur Agency.
 The leader of the madrassa, cleric Maulana Liaqat Ullah Hussain, was suspected to be sheltering al-Qaeda militants and was among the dead.
-Locals said the missiles were fired by the US drones.

-U.S. involvement
+Responsibility

-According to the American Broadcasting Company, the attack was launched by a MQ-1 Predator with Ayman al-Zawahiri as its intended target.
+According to ABC News, the attack was launched by a MQ-1 Predator with Ayman al-Zawahiri as its intended target.
 However, the report's author has since been removed from ABC's site due to questions concerning the reliability of his reporting.

 Pakistani officials have said that the strike was conducted by the U.S. and that they have also requested the U.S. not to violate their sovereignty again.
-Local people said the victims included boys as young as 12.
-Long War Journal, after conducting analysis of the strike, said the strike was indeed carried out by U.S. as Pakistan does not possess capabilities to conduct precision night strikes.
-The role of United States in the airstrike was confirmed later on.
+In an article immediately after the strike, Bill Roggio of the Long War Journal, concluded the strike was indeed carried out by U.S. as Pakistan does not possess capabilities to conduct precision night strikes.